Discover Tajikistan: The Ultimate Adventure Seeker's Bucket List in 2024

 - Yagnob Valley

-The Yagnob Valley offers both easy hikes around Yagnob villages on off-road trails, with opportunities to explore Yagnobi people and their lifestyle, as well as different types of expeditions trekking.
+The Yagnob Valley offers both easy hikes around Yagnob villages on off-road trails, with opportunities to explore Yagnobi people and their lifestyle, as well as different types of expeditions trekking trips.
 Our favorite one is a moderate trek that starts from Romit Valley (Nature Preserve Park) and ends in Lailakul of Ziddy valley.
 The upper part of the valley is the most attractive with its pristine nature and unexplored areas where you don’t meet not only travelers but also locals.
 The green fields and impressive peaks would amaze you.
 You can continue by taking more advanced treks to the north to the Upper Zerafshan through Tabaspin (4040m) or Rost Passes or take a route to the east to the Garm valley throughout unknown trails.

 - Iskanderkul Area

 Looking to explore the natural beauty of Tajikistan but short on time?
 There are plenty of short treks available en route to Iskanderkul, one of the most popular destinations in the country.
 A two-hour hike to the waterfall followed by a hike to Sarog village is a great option for those looking to experience the region’s natural beauty without spending too much time.

 For the more intrepid trekker, the Upper Rasht Valley is a remote and rugged region that offers some of the most beautiful terrain in the region.
 Starting from Depshar village, the trek takes you through stunning landscapes and eventually to the top of the mountain near Kharikul, offering stunning views of the surrounding peaks, including the Hissar, Peter I, Pamir Alaya, Tajikistan mountain ranges, and Pamir mountains, including Somoni peak and Korzhenevskij.
 This spot is also excellently suited for mountain biking trips, welcoming both beginners and avid bikers alike.